Laboum: 2020–present: "Smile Pop Pop", sudden success with "Journey to Atlantis", Yujeong's departure, Blossom and group hiatus

 On October 6, it was announced that Laboum would be making their comeback as a four-member group in early November.
 ZN will be using the name Jinyea for future activities moving forward.
 It was later announced that Laboum will be releasing their third EP Blossom on November 3.

 On December 17, Laboum released the winter digital single "White Love", featuring Layone.

 On March 10, 2022, it was confirmed that Laboum would release a new album in April 2022, though it never materialized.

 In May 2022, Interpark Music Plus announced that Laboum would be attending the NO WAR Peace Concert', to be held on May 17, to inform the horrors of the Ukrainian war and to awaken the preciousness of peace. giving hope to many people suffering from war.

 On August 11, 2022, it was speculated by news outlets that LABOUM would be disbanding at the end of August due to the recent acquisition of Interpark by Yanolja, as they had no intentions to continue managing the group.
 Later on the same day, a representative from Interpark Music Plus clarified that the group's disbandment has not been confirmed.

 On September 23, Joynews24 reported that LABOUM would go on an indefinite hiatus to focus on individual activities.
 Even though the members are looking for new agencies, they are reportedly interested in conducting group activities as LABOUM alongside their individual activities.

-According to the DAUM web portal, Haein has signed a contract to be represented by the agency R&D Company.
+According to Sports Khan, Haein signed a contract to be represented by the agency R&D Company.

 On February 27, 2023, Jinyea signed an exclusive contract with Blade Entertainment.

+On July 24, 2026, it was announced that Haein has signed a contract with Lean Branding.